broadinstitute/leonardo-cron-jobs/README.md

 These are not run in CI, so you have to make sure you run them manually before merging any PRs.
 Instructions on running these can be found in the respective `DbReaderSpec` files.

-2. **Merge your `leonardo-cron-jobs` PR.** Once your PR is approved you can merge it and a new PR will be automatically created in [terra-helm](https://github.com/broadinstitute/terra-helm).
+2. **Merge your `leonardo-cron-jobs` PR.** Once your PR is approved you can merge it and a new PR will be automatically created in [terra-helmfile](https://github.com/broadinstitute/terra-helmfile): expect a title like "Bump leonardo cron jobs version".

-3. **Merge the automatically generated `terra-helm` PR.** You can merge this yourself.
+3. **Merge the automatically generated `terra-helmfile` PR.** You can merge this yourself.
 Another automatic commit will bump `leonardo`'s chart version.
 This will trigger another automatic commit in [terra-helmfile](https://github.com/broadinstitute/terra-helmfile).
 Note that this commit will only auto-bump `dev`, and will be auto-merged.